The Art of Movement: Dance on the Singapore Stage

 Dancer and entrepreneur Som Mohamed Said is one of the most recognisable names in Malay dance in Singapore today.
 Starting her dance career at Sriwana, one of Singapore’s pioneer dance troupes, she spent three decades there, eventually rising to the position of artistic director.
 At the same time, she also ran a thriving Malay wedding business.
 In 1997, with funds saved from her bridal company, Som Said founded Singapore’s first fully professional Malay dance company, Sri Warisan Som Said Performing Arts.

 A pivotal force in the Malay dance scene, Som Said has spoken out about the need for Singapore to develop its own approach to Malay dance and an identity it can call its own, instead of blindly following classical Indonesian traditions.
-With her performing arts troupe, she began to create and choreograph works that weave traditional Malay dance routines with contemporary moves and multicultural elements.
+With her performing arts troupe, she began to create and choreograph works that wove traditional Malay dance routines with contemporary moves and multicultural elements.
 Some of her most frequent collaborators are Indian dancer Neila Sathyalingam and Chinese dancer Yan Choong Lian, who co-created pieces like The Dance Harmony and Singapore City Lights.

 “I am a traditional person but my tradition is not static – you can create and still hold on to tradition,” said Som Said in an interview with The Straits Times.9